View Upcoming Events

-Surprise Project Stoppers that Always Occur
+Surprise Project Stoppers That Always Occur

-Surprise Project Stoppers that Always Occur
+Surprise Project Stoppers That Always Occur

->> Learn more at the webinar: DARE to Be a Successful Project Manager.
+DARE to Be a Successful Project Manager

 The Committed Team Performance

-At the start of the committed project, everyone is excited.
-A committed but not competent team will struggle with extremes.
-The blue lines indicate this type of project team.
-When starting, they’re on a high with unreasonable expectations for the project.
-Certainly, everything will go well.
-Their commitment that they will have success by sheer will locks them into an expectation of little trouble or variance.
 In project reality, stuff happens.
 Stuff ALWAYS happens; it doesn’t just happen to dumb people.
-Quickly people start blaming each other and it starts to degrade until the bottom is hit.
+People quickly start blaming each other, and the situation degrades until the team hits rock bottom.
 There is no way and no amount of commitment that protects you from surprises.
-Throwing the project over their collective shoulders, the project team struggles to get the project done, pushing productivity uphill.
+Throwing the project over their collective shoulders, the team struggles to finish it, pushing productivity uphill.
 The team believes that wanting it to be perfect will make it so.
-Not being perfect is a surprise that creates rework and churn on a project that takes too long to finish with less quality than expected.
-The secret is that there will always be surprises.
+Not being perfect creates surprises that lead to rework and delays, resulting in a longer finish time and lower quality than expected.
+The secret is that there will always be project management blockers.

 The Competence Team Performance

-Perception of Projects: The Two-week Dump
+Perception of Projects: The Two-Week Dump

-There is another thing that commonly happens in projects when they are about two weeks out from finishing.
-That’s right when you can see the finish line, and the team are starting to plan what they’ll do next.
-Suddenly, some stakeholder comes out of the woodwork with a large change.
-This
+Another thing that often happens in projects is when they are about two weeks out from finishing.
+That’s right, when you can see the finish line, and the team is starting to plan what they’ll do next.
+Suddenly, a stakeholder comes out of the woodwork with a large change.
+This usually happens because a stakeholder is afraid to ask for a key requirement and ends up having to blurt it out when the project is almost done.
+Change at this point in the project is always likely to break something else.

-Bad News Early is Good News
+Bad News Early Is Good News

 Related Topics